-Since the recipients of honorary degrees will be forever associated with the University they must therefore be of sufficient stature and character so as to honor the University by receiving an honorary degree from it.
+Since the recipients of honorary degrees will be forever associated with the University, recipients must be of sufficient stature and character so as to honor the University.
 Examples of such persons might be: prominent graduates, important business leaders, outstanding professional persons, leaders in public affairs, statesmen, prominent educators, outstanding humanitarians, and persons distinguished in the arts, sciences, and the humanities.

-- 1. There should be clear demonstration why these individuals should be recognized by Old Dominion University.
-In addition, the individuals considered should be recognized for their contributions to society. - 2.
-People who are not eligible for honorary degrees include members of the Board of Visitors and present employees of the University; emeriti faculty and former members of the board should only be considered for honorary degrees on an exceptional basis.
+- 1. There should be clearly outstanding achievement that demonstrates why these individuals should be recognized by Old Dominion University for their contributions to ODU or to society. - 2.
+Present employees of the University, emeriti faculty and former members of the board may only be considered for honorary degrees on an extraordinary basis.
+Current members of the Board of Visitors are not eligible to receive an honorary degree.
 Current and former benefactors of the University should be excluded unless they clearly meet the other criteria for being included for degree consideration.
 There should be no suggestion that an individual is being awarded an honorary degree because of his or her past or possible future financial contributions to the University.